-In these passages, Isaiah continues to prophesy about the restoration of Israel and its return to the land.
+In this daily Bible reading Isaiah continues to prophesy about the restoration of Israel and its return to the land.
 Isaiah said that God the Father would send Jesus to lead Israel back to God and to restore them to the land.

 The Bible says that God has elected some to be saved and allowed to live with Him.
 The Bible further says that God knew who these people were before they were even born.
 Mankind does not know who they are.
 The Bible says that ‘creation eagerly awaits the revealing of the sons of God.’
 We humans must strive to walk rightly before God and hope that we are of His elect.
 God says through Isaiah, “Those who hopefully wait for me will not be put to shame.”
 The keyword here is ‘hopefully.’